Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics-DRAFT-update.md

 Generally whenever you introduce curly braces, you should indent everything inside.
 Anything from two to eight spaces is common, but typically 2 to 4.
 Don't use tabs, they are archaic and will just cause endless problems down the track.
 If you're accustomed to hitting the Tab key, configure your editor to turn it into n spaces.

 A great tool is an automatic formatter.
 I use [AStyle](http://astyle.sourceforge.net/) from the Mac command line.
 Properly indented code will line up well, help you understand your code flow, and alert you when you have forgotten to close a loop with a brace } or whatever.
 You can configure the formatter for different indent and spacing and padding styles.
 (Did I mention the great thing about standards ...)

+Temporary note: AStyle doesn't actually claim to be a JavaScript formatter, it relies on its Java/C++ abilities.
+One gremlin: it turns exact comparisons `===` and `!==` into `== =` and `!= =`.
+Easily fixed with sed: `cat file.js | sed 's/== =/===/g' | sed 's/!= =/!==/g'`.
+It might have other failings on esoteric JS syntax, I am investigating that.

 p5.js developers use [prettier](https://prettier.io/) and [ESlint](https://eslint.org/).
 A good guide to installing Prettier on Mac is here: [Installing Prettier](http://blog.teamtreehouse.com/install-node-js-npm-mac).
 Prettier has only a few style options and is aimed at maintaining a uniform style of code in large collaborative projects, like p5.js on GitHub.